anduinsay/DataScienceProjectsAndTraining/README.md

 ### Mainly focus on learning Preprocessing/ models tuning/ new algorithms/ features Engin

-1. Second/Third week I will work on CS231n
+1. Second/Third week of Feb will work on CS231n